Environment Projects

 Native Bats

 The initial survey confirmed a population existed within the estate and that they use a network of rivers and native patches as habitat and flight zones.
-As a result of the confirmed presence, a Bat Management Zone (BMZ) was created.
+As a result of the confirmed presence, a Bat Management Zone (BMZ) was created in Huanui Forest.
 The BMZ has been consistently monitored since 2010 and will be maintained into the future.
-The current BMZ is focused along primary watercourses within the forest.
+The current BMZ is focused along primary watercourses within Huanui forest.

 The aim of this work is to enable better management decisions to ensure the long-term protection of this threatened species during infrastructure, roading and forest harvest operations, and as a guideline to determine where to implement effective vertebrate pest management.
 The most significant threat facing this species is introduced vertebrate pests, particularly ship rats.